 I wouldn't hold your breath.

-That wouldn't be under I wouldn't put you under advisement for that.
+That wouldn't be under, I wouldn't put you under advisement for that.

-You know, this has uh look, you're right.
+You know, this has, look, you're right.

 We haven't had a rocket fired since Kim Jong-un said he wouldn't fire them.

-Uh we had the hostages released.
+We had the hostages released.

-I mean, that that image of Kim Jong-un crossing the DMZ into the arms of the South Korean president, and the fact that he's willing to talk about the denuclearization of the entire region.
+I mean, that image of Kim Jong-un crossing the DMZ into the arms of the South Korean president and the fact that he's willing to talk about the denuclearization of the entire region and America didn't have to drop $150 billion in cash and other currency.

-It's a pretty amazing, pretty amazing moment.
+It's a pretty amazing moment.

 Very reminiscent, I think, of the Berlin Wall.